ferozps5/lazy/README.md

 # lazy
-This is for Learnign Purpose.
+This is Me, lazy learner